 - 1 tablespoon white or rice vinegar

 - 1 teaspoon chopped fresh dill

 - Peel eggs and slice in half lengthwise.

 - Carefully remove yolks to a bowl.
 Mash well with a fork.
-Add mayonnaise, Dijon mustard, rice vinegar, dill and 1 tablespoon chopped chives.
+Add mayonnaise, Dijon mustard, rice vinegar, dill and 2 tablespoons chopped chives.
 Stir well to combine.

 - Pipe or spoon into egg whites.
-Garnish with remaining chopped chives.
+Garnish with remaining chopped chives and/or sprinkled paprika.

 - Refrigerate until ready to serve.

 Keywords: deviled eggs, dill deviled eggs, eggs, Easter deviled eggs